nikoheikkila/nikoheikkila.fi/src/pages/blog/quick-tip-faking-dates-in-php-with-carbon/index.md

 Suppose your project includes a routine that needs to save a new row to database _but_ only on specified working days (no weekends, no public holidays).
 It's trivial to implement date validation by calling, for example, `Carbon::today()` which returns a new object representing the current day.

 For asserting that your logic works as intended you would write unit tests as usual.
 However, you might end up in a situation where your unit tests would fail if the current day is a non-working day.
 Next, imagine you're practicing continous delivery – like you probably should – and you can't deploy a critical fix to production until tomorrow because of a failing pipeline.
 How would you explain this to the client?
-You would probably just mark this test as incomplete so the entire pipeline could pass even if a single unit test would fail.
+You would probably mark this test as incomplete so the entire pipeline could pass even if a single unit test would fail.

-Fortunately, Carbon offers a simple solution for faking dates in unit tests.
+Fortunately, Carbon offers a straightforward solution for faking dates in unit tests.
 You only need to mock the current date to a given Carbon instance with [`setTestNow()`][2] method like so:

 ```php
 // Set test date to 12:00 on 18th June, 2018